cocotb/cocotb/docs/source/writing_testbenches.rst

 ``pass``, ``fail``, ``skipped``, or ``expected fail``.
 A reference of the conditions that produce each outcome is given in :ref:`test-pass-fail`.

-In short, the main test coroutine simply returns to indicate a passing test, and raises an :exc:`!Exception` (typically by failing an :keyword:`assert` statement) to indicate a failing test.
+In short, the main test coroutine normally returns to indicate a passing test, and raises an :exc:`!Exception` (typically by failing an :keyword:`assert` statement) to indicate a failing test.
+Expected-failure settings such as :deco:`cocotb.xfail`, or the ``expect_fail`` and ``expect_error`` arguments to :deco:`cocotb.test`,
+can change the final outcome.

 .. code-block:: python